Whoaa512/starred/README.md

 ## Go

+- [steipete/sag](https://github.com/steipete/sag) - Like the macOS say command, but with a modern voice.
 - [artie-labs/transfer](https://github.com/artie-labs/transfer) - Database replication platform that leverages change data capture.
 Stream production data from databases to your data warehouse (Snowflake, BigQuery, Redshift, Databricks) in real-time.
 - [steipete/eightctl](https://github.com/steipete/eightctl) - Eight Sleep cli to fetch data and control your pods.
 - [steipete/imsg](https://github.com/steipete/imsg) - CLI for Apple's Messages.app so your agent can send and receive text messages/iMessages.